shairez/cypress-documentation/content/api/cypress-api/custom-commands.md

-A great place to define or overwrite commands is in your `cypress/support/commands.js` file, since it is loaded before any test files are evaluated via an import statement in your [supportFile](/guides/core-concepts/writing-and-organizing-tests#Support-file).
+A great place to define or overwrite commands is in your `cypress/support/commands.js` file, since it is loaded before any test files are evaluated via an import statement in the [supportFile](/guides/core-concepts/writing-and-organizing-tests#Support-file).

 </Alert>